Environmental Data Scientist/Hydrologist

 Salary: £35,000 - £42,000

-This is a fantastic opportunity to join my client, an industry-leading, eco-conscious Multidisciplinary Consultancy, renowned for lending their expertise to projects across the Water, Transport, and Renewable Energy Sectors.
-They are actively seeking a talented, driven Senior Environmental Data Scientist/Hydrologist with demonstrable knowledge of hydrology and hydrological modelling, who is willing and able to lead a team through their delivery of several challenging projects.
-You will be based near the historical, academic city of Oxford.
+This is an excellent opportunity to join my client, a trusted, exciting Multidisciplinary Consultancy, renowned for lending their expertise to projects across the Water, Transport, and Renewable Energy Sectors.
+They are on the lookout for a capable, skilled Senior Environmental Data Scientist/Hydrologist with demonstrable knowledge of hydrology and hydrological modelling, who is keen to lead a team through their delivery of several challenging projects.
+You will be based near the thriving, ancient city of Oxford.

 Benefits for the role of Senior Environmental Data Scientist/Hydrologist include (but are not limited to):